funilrys/PyFunceble/docs/usage/from-a-python-script-or-module.rst

     """
-    This is a basic example which check syntax.
+    This is a basic example which checks syntax.
     """

     from PyFunceble import syntax_check as PyFuncebleDomainSyntax